top of page

 Ayurvedic View

 Apabahuka, amsa shosha- Disease affecting amsa sandhi (shoulder joint) due to prakupita (aggravated) vata dosha, which causes shoshana (depletion) of amsa sthitha sleshmaka kapha (synovial ) and causes shoola (pain) and kriya kashtatha of using amsa sandhi-aankunchana and prasarana (extension and flexion movement becomes difficult ) and restricted.
-Ayurveda way of approach is to correct agni (metabolism), bring back dosha back to prakruta avastha (balance state) and to rehabilitate the affected area by ayurvedic panchakarma treatment and treatment for shoulder, so as to nourish and reduce the symptoms.
+The Ayurveda way of approach is to correct agni (metabolism), bring back the dosha to the prakruta avastha (balance state) and to rehabilitate the affected area by Ayurvedic panchakarma treatment and treatment for the shoulder, so as to nourish and reduce the symptoms.

 Frozen Shoulder